NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 1.md

 They were all amazed, so that they debated among themselves, saying, "What is this?
 A new teaching with authority!
 He commands even the unclean spirits, and they obey Him."

 ###### 28
-Immediately the news about Him spread everywhere into all the surrounding district of Galilee.Crowds Healed
+Immediately the news about Him spread everywhere into all the surrounding district of Galilee.

+### Crowds Healed

 ###### 29
 And immediately after they came out of the synagogue, they came into the house of Simon and Andrew, with James and John.